-Narrowband IoT is the “clean sheet” initiative by 3GPP, the standards body that writes cellular standards, to address the needs of very low data rate devices that need to connect to mobile networks, often powered by batteries.
-There are fascinating geo-corporate-political elements at play also, and for more read Nick Hunn’s excellent piece, NB-IoT is Dead.
+NB-IoT is the “clean sheet” initiative by the Third Generation Partnership Project (3GPP), the organization behind the standardization of cellular systems, to address the needs of very low data rate devices that need to connect to mobile networks, often powered by batteries.
+As a cellular standard, the goal of NB-IoT is to standardize IoT devices to be interoperable and more reliable.

+There are fascinating geo-corporate-political elements at play in the development of NB-IoT; for more on that read Nick Hunn’s excellent piece, NB-IoT is Dead.
 Long Live NB-IoT.

-In Nick’s piece he points out that the 3GPP specification for NB-IOT has two competing variants, Huawei/Vodafone vs. Erikson/Nokia/Intel.
-Additionally, Erikson has stated that older 4G infrastructure based on Alcatel will not be backwards compatible with NB-IOT.
-This means that thousands of base stations would have to be changed in the US for carriers to support NB-IOT.
-In light of that, most US Based carriers will stick to LTE-M.
+Nick points out that the 3GPP specification for NB-IoT has two competing variants, Huawei/Vodafone vs. Ericsson/Nokia/Intel.
+Additionally, Ericsson has stated that older 4G infrastructure based on Alcatel will not be backwards compatible with NB-IoT.
+This means that thousands of base stations would have to be changed in the US for carriers to support NB-IoT.
+In light of that, most U.S.-based carriers will stick to LTE-M.

-Read here for more information on the NB-IOT Physical Layer
+Read here for more information on the NB-IoT Physical Layer.

-LoRa is a modulation type.
-Just like BPSK or QPSK is the modulation of NB-IOT.
-A better term is LoRaWAN, which is the protocol for WAN communications when LoRa is used as a wide area network technology.
+LoRa is a non-cellular modulation technology for LoRaWAN.
+(Just like BPSK or QPSK is the modulation of NB-IoT.)
+Those two terms—LoRa and LoRaWAN—are not interchangeable: LoRaWAN is the standard protocol for WAN communications and LoRa is used as a wide area network technology.

-The most important differences between NB-IOT and LoRaWAN are:
+The most important differences between NB-IoT and LoRaWAN are:

 No LPWAN article would be complete without mentioning Sigfox, which is the company that awoke the world to the potential for IOT devices to use very low bandwidth connections.
 Sigfox is the most basic of the three technologies, with the key differences being: